Shamyyoun/LocationApp/README.md

 Feel free changing structure or implementing new libriaries

-Create pull request after a change
+Create your branch and make pull request to master (branch) after a change

 Bonus points: to cover unitTest